 Compliance and data breaches

-This breach is not exclusive to a single organization and while it could affect millions of people, third parties and contractors have been cited as a main source of the data.
+This breach is not exclusive to a single organisation and while it could affect millions of people, third parties and contractors have been cited as a main source of the data.
 This could make it difficult for regulatory authorities to sanction those responsible.
 A lot has been said about compliance with data protection laws in recent months and the incoming General Data Protection Regulation is the main reason for this.
 The regulation will see tougher regulations for those responsible for data breaches and will increase the fines that can be given for non-compliance.
-A major breach like this could lead to an organization being fined £17,000,000 or 4% of global revenue – whichever is higher.
+A major breach like this could lead to an organisation being fined £17,000,000 or 4% of global revenue – whichever is higher.

 Reducing the risk of a breach occurring is an important aspect of the GDPR and most other data protection laws.
-For organizations who use public cloud platforms or remote storage of any kind this is an essential element; due diligence must be done to ensure that public cloud platforms are secure enough for use.
+For organisations who use public cloud platforms or remote storage of any kind this is an essential element; due diligence must be done to ensure that public cloud platforms are secure enough for use.
 Internal processes and policies should also be updated to ensure that data protection regimes exist and are being followed in all areas of business.
 Human error is still one of the leading causes of breach or data loss, something that can be reduced by simply training staff on their responsibilities and the risks of a breach.

 Trust in cloud

 While public cloud platforms such as S3 have in part lead to data being discovered this is primarily due to platforms being misconfigured and security protocols not being correctly followed.
-Cloud platforms are a secure and often simple way to ensure data is protected, however the use of encryption is vital to prevent unauthorized access.
+Cloud platforms are a secure and often simple way to ensure data is protected, however the use of encryption is vital to prevent unauthorised access.
 Cloud platforms are increasingly being used across all areas of business including for data storage, processing activities and data protection processes such as backup, disaster recovery and archiving.
-Redstor has specialized in helping organizations protect and manage data since 1998, delivering cloud-first solutions to deal with the challenges of backup, recovery and archiving.
+Redstor has specialised in helping organisations protect and manage data since 1998, delivering cloud-first solutions to deal with the challenges of backup, recovery and archiving.